Title IX/Sexual Harassment

 • Supportive Measures

-Supportive measures are non-disciplinary, non-punitive individualized services offered, free of charge, by the College to the Complainant or the Respondent as appropriate and reasonably available.
-Participating in the Grievance Process, including an investigation, and/or reporting the incident to College Security or local law enforcement is not required to obtain supportive measures.
+Supportive measures are non-disciplinary, non-punitive individualized services offered, free of charge, by the University to the Complainant or the Respondent as appropriate and reasonably available.
+Participating in the Grievance Process, including an investigation, and/or reporting the incident to University Security or local law enforcement is not required to obtain supportive measures.
 Supportive measures may be offered before or after the filing of a formal complaint or complaint or when a report is made but no formal complaint or complaint is ever filed.
-They are designed to restore or preserve equal access to the College's education program or activity without unreasonably burdening the other Party and include measures designed to protect the safety of all Parties or the College's educational environment or deter sexual misconduct.
+They are designed to restore or preserve equal access to the University's education program or activity without unreasonably burdening the other Party and include measures designed to protect the safety of all Parties or the University's educational environment or deter sexual misconduct.

 Supportive measures will also be available to Respondents.
 The Title IX Coordinator will reach out to Respondents to offer supportive measures once a formal complaint or complaint has been filed and a Notice of Allegations has been sent.